ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 ![Generic][generic_gamepad]

-In general, any regular Bluetooth (not BLE) device that supports HID is supported, or should be easy to support it.
+In general, any Bluetooth Classic (not BLE) device that supports HID is supported, or should be easy to support it.

 There many *generic* Bluetooth devices that sometimes are offered as gifts in conferences.
 Usually these *generic* Bluetooth devices have different connection modes.
 Use the HID one.